ivangeorgiev/gems/docs/python/django/010-using-django-debug-toolbar-development-only.rst

 isolate dependencies and tools which are required only during development.

 .. note::
-   Django Debug Toolbar is enabled and shown only if `DEBUG=True` and Django server is started with development-only settings module.
+   Django Debug Toolbar is enabled and shown only if Django server is started:

+   - in debug mode (`DEBUG=True`)
+   - with development-only settings module, e.g. `DJANGO_SETTINGS_MODULE=mdapi.settings_dev`

 Step 1.
 Create requirements-dev.txt file
 ------------------------------------------